LCLs Beyond Bounded Degrees: Introduction

 A common feature of the above generalizations is that they allow an unbounded number of local configurations.

 Our first result shows that if such generalizations are permitted, then no meaningful polynomial gap results can exist: the complexity landscape becomes arbitrarily dense.

 We do so by defining a family of problems that are locally checkable and that admit arbitrary polynomial complexities.
-Here, locally $4$-checkable refers to the fact that correctness can be verified by verifying every nodes 4-hop neighborhood.
-The solution is then globally correct, if it is locally correct at every node.
+Here, locally $4$-checkable refers to the fact that correctness can be verified by checking every node's 4-hop neighborhood.
+The solution is then globally correct if it is locally correct at every node.

 \begin{restatable}{theorem}{PolyProblems} For any real $0 < r \le 1$, there exists a $4$-checkable problem using only labels $\{0,1\}$ with distributed complexity $\Theta(n^r)$ in unbounded-degree trees. \end{restatable}